 (here’s how it works…)

-If you use Windows 10, whether it’s on a PC, laptop or tablet, I guess you might agree with two things I have to say about it:
+If you use Windows 10, whether it’s on a PC or laptop, I guess you might agree with two things I have to say about it:

-It makes you want to pull your hair out… or even want to chuck it out of the window (the PC or laptop or tablet, that is, not your hair!).
+It makes you want to pull your hair out… or even want to chuck it out of the window (the PC or laptop, that is, not your hair!).

 BUT the second thing is: it can be amazing.
 The things you can do with it are mind-boggling.

-Things like sending an email half way round the world in minutes… browsing world news literally as it happens… or when I use it to let Mum and Dad wave night-night to my little boys when I put them to bed (the boys, that is, not Mum and Dad).
+Things like sending an email half way around the world in minutes… browsing world news literally as it happens… or when I use it to let Mum and Dad wave night-night to the kids when I put them to bed (the kids, that is, not Mum and Dad).

-Which is why I’m announcing something I’ve never done before (but often wished I could).
+Which is why I’m announcing something I think you might find helpful…

-You see, I’ve written books about using computers.
-And they’ve been very popular -thousands and thousands of people have used them to help them get to grips with their PCs… and I’ve had stacks and stacks of letters and emails saying how much they’ve helped.
+You see, we’ve written books about using computers.
+And they’ve been very popular – thousands and thousands of people have used them to help them get to grips with their PCs… and we’ve had stacks and stacks of letters and emails saying how much they’ve helped.

 Now, I like books.
 I always have.
 But it’s not the same as being there, showing someone.

-I’ve always wished I could do something that has the advantages of both.
+We always wished we could do something that had the advantages of both…

 Windows 10 Made Simple… and how to get the most out of it

-Which is where my brand new course Windows 10 Made Simple… and how to get the most out of it comes in.
+Which is where our course Windows 10 Made Simple… and how to get the most out of it comes in.

 It’s an online course – but not a formal course like you do at a college or University or whatever.
 You won’t get told to sit up straight or be quiet at the back!

-Short, easy to understand bits of writing followed by short (typically 5-10 minutes or so) videos showing you how to do something (you watch my computer screen as I show you) or video of me explaining what the point of a particular thing is or what it’s really for.
+Short, easy to understand bits of writing followed by short (typically 5-10 minutes or so) videos showing you how to do something (you watch my computer screen as I show you) or a short video explaining what the point of a particular thing is or what it’s really for.

 And the way that you read about something, then see it demonstrated helps to make it easier to remember than only reading or only watching.

-All of this explains things simply, in plain simple English, not complicated jargon.
+We explain things simply, in plain simple English, not complicated jargon.
 It goes at a sensible speed.
-You can see exactly what you need to do – watch it done, then try it out yourself… and since you’re in control, you can come back and watch it again if it didn’t quite sink in first time.
+You can see exactly what you need to do – watch it done, then try it out yourself… and since you’re in control, you can come back and watch it again if it didn’t quite sink in the first time.

 There are also bits where it helps you practise what you’ve just learnt and a few short quizzes… not like school, where you have to worry about passing a test or anything like that!
 Just a few questions to help you make sure you understood it.